-We have audited the financial statements set out on pages 32 to 77.
-These financial statements are the responsibility of the Company's Directors.
-It is our responsibility to form an independent opinion, based on our audit, on these financial statements and to report our opinion to you, as a body, in accordance with Section 174 of the Companies Act 1965 and for no other purpose.
+This report is made solely to the members of the Company, as a body, in accordance with Section 174 of the Companies Act, 1965 in Malaysia and for no other purpose.
 We do not assume responsibility to any other person for the content of this report.